The registration system, Student Planning, is found on the student’s portal under Eagle Service.

 Other course restrictions may apply and are specific to the school or program.
 All courses require professor or department approval.
 For auditing guidelines by school, go to https://www.american.edu/alumni/benefits/education/alumni-audit/school-guidelines.cfm.
 Alumni audit registration is not counted in determining the minimum enrollment required for a class to proceed.

-The Alumni Audit fee for fall 2021 is $125 per course, which supports both the Alumni Association’s scholarship fund.
+The Alumni Audit fee for fall 2022 is $150 per course, which supports the Alumni Association’s scholarship fund.
 Auditors are responsible for additional course fees that may apply.
 Spring audit fee will be confirmed during the fall semester.

 Courses not available for Alumni Audit include independent study, research or reading courses, private music instruction, laboratory courses, seminars, workshops, institutes, partner-delivered online courses, maintaining matriculation courses, and Instructional Revenue Center (IRC) programs.
 IRC is a specialized and intensive course, or sequence of courses, offered on an experimental basis, or a program contracted by an outside agency to offer credit or noncredit training, which is closely related to the academic mission of the sponsoring teaching unit, and is designed primarily for an audience external to the existing student population.